 Enjoy your stroll through Whipps Garden Cemetery.

-During the late 1980s and early 1990s gardeners defined an entrance with granite slabs donated by neighbors near the cemetery.
-Six tons of granite was donated by a local quarry, and Frank Ditman, a gardener and stonemason, volunteered to build a wall.
-Ironworker, Harding Wescott, set an iron gate and fencing atop the wall.
+During the late 1980s and early 1990s volunteer gardeners designed an entrance with granite slabs.
+Six tons of granite was donated by a local quarry and a local stonemason volunteered to build the wall.
+A volunteer ironworker set an iron gate and fencing atop the wall.
 When land for the St. John’s Church rectory was being cleared, Barbara Sieg and a neighbor dug and transplanted many daffodils and other plants here.
+Mrs. Sieg was the driving force behind restoration efforts in the cemetery.

-These iron railings, medallions and tassels were found in the cemetery.
-Several plots are surrounded by the original iron fencing, which dates to the mid-1800s, and bears the insignia of the Independent Order of Odd Fellows (I.O.O.F.), a service organization similar to today’s Rotary and Lion’s Clubs.
+These iron railings, medallions and tassels were found buried in the cemetery and refurbished.
+Several plots are surrounded by the original iron fencing, which dates to the mid-1800s.
+The fencing bears the insignia of the Independent Order of Odd Fellows (I.O.O.F.), a service organization like today’s Rotary and Lion’s Clubs.
 Many I.O.O.F. members were blacksmiths, and William Whipps was a well-known blacksmith in Howard County.

-The Whipps Cemetery was awarded Bay-Wise Certification in 2008 for utilizing practices to protect the natural resources throughout the Chesapeake Bay water shed.
-One practice that Master Gardener volunteers utilize (and something home gardeners should try to replicate) is to avoid using pesticides and herbicides to maintain the flower beds.
-Learn more about Bay-Wise at this Web site: www.baywise.umd.edu.
+Whipps Garden Cemetery was awarded Bay-Wise Certification in 2008 for utilizing practices to protect the natural resources throughout the Chesapeake Bay water shed.

 This section was the first to be cleared and head stones coupled with a foot stone were uncovered.
 Foot stones typically have carved initials to match the headstone.
 A granite border surrounds the plot and was originally surrounded by iron posts.
-A large triple-shaped stone marks the graves of all six of the Gaw’s children who died within a decade of each other between1846 and 1857.
+A large triple-shaped stone marks the graves of all six of the Gaw’s children who died within a decade of each other.
 Many children are buried here and their gravesites are adorned with a Maryland state flag.

 John White's is the oldest grave in the cemetery, born about 1780 and died in August 1828.
 Mr. White is the father of William Whipps’ first wife Sarah Earlougher White.
 William Whipps is the founder of this cemetery.

 As restoration of Whipps’ Cemetery progressed, a line of broken and damaged gravestones were discovered nearby and relocated to the cemetery.
-Included were stones of William and his son, Samuel Whipps.
-Samuel (1813-1909) was father of 26 children, married twice.
-He was a charter member of Independent Order of Odd Fellows Lodge, a blacksmith, farmer, and son of the cemetery’s founder.
+Included were stones of cemetery founder William Whipps and his first-born son, Samuel (1813-1909) who was said to be the father of 22 children.
+Samuel was a charter member of Independent Order of Odd Fellows Lodge, a farmer, shop owner, postmaster.
 William's gravestone was the first to be mended.

-In 2009 Whipps was awarded a Howard County Watershed Enhancement Grant to enhance the cemetery’s riparian border, improve its eco-friendly environment and educate residents on gardening practices that improve water quality.
-A 17-ft by 65-ft riparian buffer on the south slope lies about 75 feet from the stream, which flows to the Patapsco River, was created and planted.
+In 2009, Whipps Cemetery was awarded a Howard County Watershed Enhancement Grant to enhance the cemetery’s riparian border, improve its eco-friendly environment and educate residents on gardening practices that improve water quality.
+A 17-ft by 65-ft riparian buffer on the south slope lies about 75 feet from an underground stream, which flows to the Patapsco River, was created and planted.
 Mostly native trees and shrubs comprise the buffer, which help prevent water run-off.

-Fran Reardon with assistance from Rosemary Noble started with 12 rose plants and added six more.
+The rose garden started with just 12 rose plants.
 This is one of the few sunny spaces in the cemetery, and a small stream flows through the area.
 A dry creek bed was added to accommodate water run-off in 2007.
-This garden was updated in 2013 by Master Gardener Paul Kozjar with disease-resistant, reblooming and fragrant roses.
+Overtime, the garden has been replanted with disease-resistant, reblooming and fragrant roses.
 With the installation of a drip watering system, the roses are continuing to thrive.

 This parterre garden was created to honor Barbara Sieg’s vision to restore Whipps Garden Cemetery.
 A parterre is a formal garden design with planting beds typically edged in stone, hedges, and paths arranged in a symmetrical pattern.
 French parterres originated in 15th-century such as the Chateau of Versailles.
 Flowering herbs surround a statue of St. Francis of Assisi and include catmint, chives, oregano, wooly thyme, lemon balm, and creeping rosemary.